Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 - Blow-dry each strand to shape

-Versatile style with longer hair on top, styled upwards and back, with shorter sides.
-A quiff can help define a more angular hairline.
+Versatile style with longer hair on top styled upwards and back, with shorter sides.
+Helps define a more angular hairline.

 Styling Tips